 At the end of the fence, there is an area where people put locks.
 I am not sure why though.

-From here there is one more section of uphill to get to Clouds Rest.
+From here, there is one more section of uphill to get to Clouds Rest.

-At Clouds Rest there are a few more benches, and the views are pretty epic.
+At Clouds Rest, there are a few more benches, and the views are pretty epic.